gobelins-axis/axis-api/README.md

 #### Joystick event system

-Just like the buttons, you can listen to joystick events direcly on the Axis singleton.
+Just like the buttons, you can listen to joystick events directly on the Axis singleton.
 The event payload will give you back the joystick id :

 ```js
 Axis.addEventListener("joystick:move", joystickMoveHandler);